Skip to the content.

 • Skirk: Survivor of a genocide, haunted by trauma, and forced to bury her past.

-3. Re-contextualization: Now that we know the pain, the cold exterior is reframed as a defense mechanism.
-They aren’t villains, they’re survivors.
+3. Re-contextualization.
+Now that we know the pain, the cold exterior is reframed as a defense mechanism.
+They’re not necessarily “evil”, just morally grey, and they only appear to be villains because it’s their coping mechanism after everything they’ve been through.
 Their flaws are humanized, and Hoyo builds them up not as antagonists, but as people.

 Columbina explicitly ties Rosalyne to a positive value: “It’s important to always express gratitude to others”.
 That is not something you write about a villain you intend to keep buried, and it’s exactly what “Step 3” of the pity-bait formula looks like: re-contextualizing negative traits by highlighting a sympathetic core.
 This also means that Arlecchino’s voice line wasn’t a fluke, but rather foreshadowing, and now we’ve got another Harbinger reinforcing the same narrative shift.
 You don’t just pity-bait her like this and then double down on it years after the fact unless if you’re setting up a payoff.